VinayVeerappaji/my_rss_client/README.md

 ## Hey there!

 If you've made it to the end, it looks like you are interested in contributing, I have following ideas to be added and would love a (or few) hands to help.
+It's okay if you don't understand the project, we can have a discussion and help you to get started on this repo!
+(Provided you know some JS)

 - Dark mode.
 - Store RSS data locally instead of fetching everytime.